xoaryaa/lab-bot/README.md

-# Lab Report Explainer for Sanjivani Hospital 🧪
+# Lab Report Explainer 🧪

 A Streamlit-based web app that helps patients understand their lab reports in simple language.
 It: